Canon 1Ds Mark III vs 2000D

 Many modern cameras are not only capable of taking still images, but can also record movies.
 The 2000D indeed provides for movie recording, while the 1Ds Mark III does not.
 The highest resolution format that the 2000D can use is 1080/30p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The 1Ds Mark III and the 2000D are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1Ds Mark III offers a wider field of view (100%) than the one in the 2000D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1Ds Mark III has a higher magnification (0.76x vs 0.50x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The table below summarizes some of the other core capabilities of the Canon 1Ds Mark III and Canon 2000D in connection with corresponding information for a sample of similar cameras.

 One feature that is present on the 1Ds Mark III, but is missing on the 2000D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1Ds Mark III writes its imaging data to Compact Flash cards, while the 2000D uses SDXC cards.
-The 1Ds Mark III features dual card slots, which can be very useful in case a memory card fails.
-In contrast, the 2000D only has one slot.
+The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the 2000D uses SDXC cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Canon EOS 2000D and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.